 Climate Change and Community Health Plan – joint TWN Public Works / Health & Wellness project to understand, plan for and develop climate actions to mitigate climate change impacts on TWN community health.
 The CCCH Summary Report can be found here.

 Collaborative Shoreline Adaptation Visualization – working with community and other partners, this project envisions what a coordinated, resilient and healthy shoreline of future could look like.
 Uses collaborative, design-based research and visualization to identify Indigenous and nature-based shoreline adaptation options for further exploration.

-TWN Reserve Shoreline Adaptation Project – TWN is exploring opportunities to implement a reserve shoreline project to protect the shoreline from sea level rise, coastal flooding and erosion while restoring marine intertidal habitat and improving community shoreline access.
+TWN Reserve Shoreline Adaptation & Restoration Project – TWN is exploring opportunities to protect the reserve shoreline from sea level rise, coastal flooding and erosion while restoring marine intertidal habitat and improving community shoreline access.